brycewray/astro-site-legacy/src/pages/posts/2021/07/better-notifications-preside-email-app.md

 ```

 <IndentAfterLI>
-This is the line which controls the "banner" text which you'll see on your iOS device screen when you get a notification.
+This is the line which controls the “banner” text which you’ll see on your iOS device screen when you get a notification.
 </IndentAfterLI>

 14. Edit the line so that it reads as follows: